 Remember those crispy potato wedges I shared a while back?

-These loaded wedges are seriously easy to whip up, you guys…and SO unbelievably delicious.
+These loaded wedges are seriously easy to whip up and SO unbelievably delicious.

 How to Make Loaded Wedges

 Once you’ve prepared your wedges, place them in a cast-iron skillet (for a fun presentation) or leave on your sheet pan.

 Then, it’s just a matter of piling on all those garnishes!